binance/binance-spot-api-docs/rest-api.md

 Status | Description
 -----------| --------------
-`GTC` | Good Til Canceled <br> An order will be on the book unless the order is canceled.
+`GTC` | Good Til Canceled <br/> An order will be on the book unless the order is canceled.
-`IOC` | Immediate Or Cancel <br> An order will try to fill the order as much as it can before the order expires.
+`IOC` | Immediate Or Cancel <br/> An order will try to fill the order as much as it can before the order expires.
-`FOK`| Fill or Kill <br> An order will expire if the full order cannot be filled upon execution.
+`FOK`| Fill or Kill <br/> An order will expire if the full order cannot be filled upon execution.

 **Kline/Candlestick chart intervals:**